The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Lawrence Kasdan.
 Perf.
 Kevin Kline, Tracey Ullman, Joan Plowright, River Phoenix, Keanu Reeves, William Hurt.
 TriStar, 199o.

 Synopsis: In this black comedy, a loyal Italian-American wife, Rosalie (Liv Ullman), tries to kill her husband — several times — when she finds out that her husband, Joey (Kevin Kline), is cheating.
 And where does she find out about his philandering ways?
 In her local public library.
 (Sigh.)
-Two white female librarians are seen at the check-out desk.
+Two librarians are seen at the check-out desk.

 Role Call: Audrey Rapoport as Librarian and an uncredited female—both Information Providers (female)